Interview with David Terceiro Nunes Pinheiro (Ministério Público do Estado do Pará (MPPA))

 Ambika Samarthya-Howard: Before this year, the work you’ve been doing was primarily criminal law, and not environmental law.
 Where was that?

-David Terceiro Nunes Pinheiro: I always worked in Pará.
-The public ministry where I worked belongs to Pará.
-We have five public ministries in Brazil; every state has one.
-And there is the Federal Public Ministry, a Public Ministry of the Union, and a Labor Public Ministry.
+David Terceiro Nunes Pinheiro: I have always worked in Pará.
+The public prosecutor’s office where I work belongs to Pará.
+We have multiple public prosecutor systems in Brazil; every state has one.
+We also have the Federal Public Prosecutor’s Office, the Union’s Public Prosecutor’s Office, and the Labor Public Prosecutor’s Office.

-I started my job in 2015, working in Marajó, in Gurupá, and in Bagre.
-After that, I went to Canaã Carajás, which is a very big city with big problems.
+I started my career in 2015, working in Marajó, in Gurupá, and in Bagre.
+After that, I went to Canaã dos Carajás, which is a very large city with significant problems.
 Then I moved to Monte Alegre.
-And since 2025, I’ve been in Altamira.
-I’ve been working with the environment and the collective rights because I was just fascinated with it.
+And since 2024, I’ve been in Altamira.
+I’ve been working with environmental and collective rights issues because I became deeply interested in this area.

-I met ABRAMPA and started to search for ways to protect it even more and more.
+I connected with ABRAMPA and began looking for ways to strengthen environmental protection even further.
 My team, my colleagues, are just amazing.
 It’s not only Sabrina, but also Kiara, Rosana, and Igor, our geographer.

-We are trying to change the scenarios.
-Brazil is about to receive the complaint, especially in Belém.
-We’re trying to change things.
-We’re surfing the wave and enjoying the moment.
-We’re trying to make it clearer, more transparent, in ways that people can be comfortable and feel secure about their environment.
+We are trying to change these situations.
+Brazil is about to host COP30, especially here in Belém.
+We’re taking advantage of this momentum and seizing the opportunity.
+We’re trying to make our work clearer and more transparent, so that people can feel confident and secure about environmental protection.

 Ambika Samarthya-Howard: What do you think, from your perspective, is the most important messaging?

-David Terceiro Nunes Pinheiro: It’s hard to say.
-I don’t know how Pará is going to lead it.
-Our governor Helder [Barbalho], works very hard to make it better for all of us, but at the same time, the public ministry is not directly associated with the government in Brazil.
-We try to see how we can contribute to it.
-That’s the main focus, in my personal opinion.
+David Terceiro Nunes Pinheiro: It’s difficult to say.
+I’m not certain how Pará will approach this leadership role.
+Our governor, Helder [Barbalho], works very hard to improve conditions for everyone, but at the same time, the public prosecutor’s office operates independently from the government in Brazil.
+We are exploring ways to contribute to this effort.
+That’s our primary focus, in my view.

 Ambika Samarthya-Howard: Would the main focus be on how Pará is contributing to the climate agenda?

 David Terceiro Nunes Pinheiro: Yes.
 For me, that’s how things should work.
-The public ministry of Pará can do a good job of reducing deforestation, degradation, and forest fires.
-Pará is developing the system of Red Blues, a way to receive money for not emitting carbon.
-The environment is a good way to make money and invest it back in the state.
+The Public Prosecutor’s Office of Pará can play a significant role in reducing deforestation, degradation, and forest fires.
+Pará is developing the REDD+ system, a mechanism to receive payments for carbon emission reductions.
+Environmental conservation can be economically viable and generate resources for reinvestment in the state.

 Ambika Samarthya-Howard: Having come from a non-environmental legal background in Pará and now working in the environment, what would you say is your biggest surprise?

 David Terceiro Nunes Pinheiro: In the beginning, this was a shock.
-In Brazil, we had something like 2,000 laws involving the environment.
-It’s very hard for us, we need to know a lot about the law.
-I discovered, to be honest with you, my new passion.
-I started to understand the law.
-I read it, study it, and make it more familiar to me and to my team.
+In Brazil, we have approximately 2,000 laws related to environmental protection.
+It’s quite challenging for us, as we need comprehensive knowledge of these laws.
+I discovered what has become, frankly, my new passion.
+I began to understand environmental law more deeply.
+I read, study, and work to make it more accessible to both myself and my team.

-We have a good team here, and we are often very comfortable with our work.
-I just keep trying, studying, evolving to deliver the best job, not just for me but for the society that I represent and that I want to defend.
-I’m making our work something that we can export in the future as a good way to defend ourselves and future generations from this degradation and deforestation.
+We have an excellent team here, and we are generally very confident in our work.
+I continue striving, studying, and evolving to deliver the highest quality work, not only for myself but for the society I represent and seek to protect.
+I’m developing our work into something we can share in the future as an effective approach to protect current and future generations from environmental degradation and deforestation.

 Ambika Samarthya-Howard: You’re particularly drawn to it because it’s challenging or because you can see the outcomes?

-David Terceiro Nunes Pinheiro: I’m not sure, I just love it.
-I don’t know if you can say this about your job, but it was love at first sight.
+David Terceiro Nunes Pinheiro: I’m not entirely certain, but I genuinely love this work.
+I’m not sure if you can say this about professional work, but it was truly love at first sight.
 I love the challenge.
-I love the opportunities to deliver something better than ever.
-I try to impress my friends with my job.
-It’s a method that I try to build into every place that I work, especially in Altamira, where we feel the challenges.
+I love the opportunity to deliver results that exceed previous standards.
+I take pride in sharing my work achievements with colleagues and friends.
+It’s an approach I try to implement everywhere I work, especially in Altamira, where we truly face significant challenges.

 Ambika Samarthya-Howard: Is there anything you want to share with me from your research that I haven’t asked you about?

-David Terceiro Nunes Pinheiro: There are places in Pará that need special protection, and it would be better for Altamira and other cities to have a specialized GA only for the environment that could do a better and more specialized job.
-I want to see the public ministry of Pará growing and enhancing its capabilities.
+David Terceiro Nunes Pinheiro: There are places in Pará that need special protection, and it would be beneficial for Altamira and other cities to have specialized prosecutor’s offices dedicated exclusively to environmental matters that could provide more effective and specialized services.
+I want to see the Public Prosecutor’s Office of Pará expand and strengthen its capabilities.

-Our main focus is on doing our best to protect the environment because it is essential for our well-being.
-This year is a good opportunity to reunite with the government and institutions to make it even more responsible.
+Our primary focus is to provide the best possible environmental protection, as it is essential for our collective well-being.
+This year presents an excellent opportunity to collaborate with government and institutions to enhance accountability.

 Ambika Samarthya-Howard: Thank you so much.